-Use the CLI to create internal users on the Firepower Threat Defense, ASA FirePOWER, and NGIPSv devices.
+Use the CLI to create internal users on the threat defense.

 Procedure

 Step 1 Log into the device CLI using an account with Config privileges.

 The admin user account has the required privileges, but any account with Config privileges will work.
 You can use an SSH session or the Console port.